 - Complete Interest Registration Form.
 This form is available on the Forms page in the “In Process” section of our website or will be provided to you at your information/orientation session.

 - Adoption and foster care preparation training.
 Training can begin after the applicant or interested person attends an orientation/information session.

 - Family profile.
 After training is completed, a family profile is conducted that is designed to fully understand your family, helpful in making the appropriate child/family match.
 Home visits look at how life experiences may help the resource family relate to the child in foster care or adopted child or youth.

 - Search for a child.
 When the family profile and home study are completed, an extensive search is conducted of all children and youths in need of a foster family or who are legally free for adoption.

 - Present the family to children/pre-placement visits.
 After a potential match is made, the foster or adoptive family is introduced to the child.

-- Final adoption process, if applicable.
-In the case of legal-risk (foster-to-adopt) placements or domestic adoption, the adoption can be finalized following conclusion of the supervision period.
+- The final adoption process, if applicable.
+In the case of legal-risk (foster-to-adopt) placements or domestic adoption, the adoption can be finalized following the conclusion of the supervision period.
 When legal proceedings are completed, the child or youth is legally part of the adoptive family.